Signals of strong parity violation in deep inelastic scattering: Abstract

 \section{Abstract}

 We include strong parity-violating contributions to inclusive deep inelastic scattering (DIS) of longitudinally polarized leptons off an unpolarized target.
 At variance with standard results, we obtain nonvanishing parity-violating structure functions in the case of pure photon exchange.
-The addition of these strong parity-violating contributions improves the description of existing experimental data on DIS parity violating asymmetries.
-Their size is small but incompatible with zero at about 1.5-$\sigma$ level.
+The addition of these strong parity-violating contributions improves the description of existing experimental data on DIS parity-violating asymmetries.
+We find the size of these contributions small but exhibiting a deviation from zero of about 1.5 $\sigma$.
+The associated $p$-value is 0.063, indicating that the probability of making an error by rejecting the hypothesis of no parity-violating contributions is 6.3\%, which is small but not negligible.
+Further improvement on the limit of the strong parity-violation can be expected from the future SoLID program at Jefferson Lab.